 - a hybrid online RN-to-BSN program- not accepting applications at this time

-Students in the traditional and accelerated second-degree BSN programs take the National Council Licensure Examination (NCLEX), and Marymount is proud to report a yearly pass rate of above 90% by these students.
+Students in the traditional and accelerated second-degree BSN programs take the National Council Licensure Examination (NCLEX), and Marymount is proud to report a first time pass rate of 94% and 96% respectively for 2018.